Spiruel/beamprofiler/README.md

   * Switch between multiple cameras as the application is running
   * Rotate the input frame instead of rotating the laser
   * Save settings to a simple config file, allowing specific configurations depending on the choice of webcam and laser
+  * Active ellipse drawing on webcam real-time view, with a large cross marking any active centroid and the smaller cross marking any active peak of the identified laser beam.
   * Fully configurable, with custom toolbar configuration and window layout workspaces all available to be saved to a file and loaded on request

+##FAQ

+###When I activate the profiler the programme is slow to respond, with a low refresh rate.
+What steps should I take to fix this?
+BiLBO is designed to work on a range of computer, but some will perform better than others.
+If you find that your computer is not powerful enough to run the application well, try these steps:
+  1. Reduce the resolution of the webcam view in the config.ini file.
+Note: You will need to adjust the pixel scale parameter in accordance with this.
+Measurement accuracy will be affected by this.
+  2. Configure your workspace to reduce the number of active plots.
+Don't worry: Crucial data is still collected behind the scenes and can be exported at any point.
+  3. Reduce the plot refresh rate in the config to reduce the rate of canvasses being actively refreshed.
+  4. Close the webcam view window if it is active.

+###I want to add new features to BiLBO and offer improvements.
+Feel free to offer pull requests etc to this repository!

+###I have an issue which I am struggling to diagnose.
+It is probably a bug.
+Please create an issue in the repository issues page and it will get investigated!

 ## Authors